-Recommended Target (EU, SA) Category Estimated risk per exposure Count per 100 ml Excellent 2.9% gastrointestinal (GI) illness risk <100 (95 th %ile) Good 5% GI illness risk <200 (95 th %ile) Sufficient (min QT) 8.5% GI illness risk <185 (90 th %ile) Poor >8.5% GI illness risk >185 (90 th %ile) OR
+Category Estimated risk per exposure Count per 100 ml Recommended Target Excellent 2.9% gastrointestinal (GI) illness risk <100 (95 th %ile) Good 5% GI illness risk <200 (95 th %ile) (EU, SA) Sufficient (min QT) 8.5% GI illness risk <185 (90 th %ile) Poor >8.5% GI illness risk >185 (90 th %ile) OR

-А <1% gastrointestinal (GI) illness risk; <0.3% acute febrile respiratory (AFRI) risk <40 (95 th %ile) Recommended Target В 1-5% GI illness risk; 0.3-1.9% AFRI risk 41-200 (95 th %ile) (WHO, Australia, NZ) C (min.
+A <1% gastrointestinal (GI) illness risk; <0.3% acute febrile respiratory (AFRI) risk <40 (95 th %ile) Recommended Target В 1-5% GI illness risk; 0.3-1.9% AFRI risk 41-200 (95 th %ile) (WHO, Australia, NZ) C (min.
 QT) 5-10% GI illness risk; 1.9-3.9% AFRI risk 201-500 (95 th %ile) D >10% GI illness risk; >3.9% AFRI risk >500 (95 th %ile) Description Enterococci and faecal streptococci refer to vaguely defined groups of Gram-positive spherical bacteria, some of which are of human and/or animal faecal origin, and some of which are members of the natural flora of various environments.
 Because of the limited specificity of tests commonly used in these groups, they can be considered the same for all practical purposes.
-Enterococci have been shown to be a valuable indicator for determining the extent of faecal contamina- tion in marine waters (Standard Methods, 1989).
-Natural occurrence Although enterococci are not a natural water quality property/constituent of marine waters, they are consistently excreted by warm-blooded animals (Standard Methods, 1989).
-Interdependence & Fate in the environment The survival of enterococci in the marine environment depends on various variables, including tempera- ture, exposure to ultraviolet light irradiation in sunlight, salinity, osmotic shock, microbiological antago- nism, and adsorption to solids and sediments and ingestion by molluscs.
-The rate of bacterial die-off in the marine environment is usually expressed in T 90 values, which is the time required for the bacterial density to decrease by 90%.
+Enterococci have been shown to be a valuable indicator for determining the extent of faecal contamination in marine waters (Standard Methods, 1989).
+Natural occurrence cci are not a natural water quality property/constituent ed by warm-blooded animals (Standard Methods, 1989) Interdependence & Fate in the environment The survival of enterococci in the marine environment depends on various variables, including temperature, exposure to ultraviolet light irradiation in sunlight, salinity, osmotic shock, microbiological antagonism, and adsorption to solids and sediments and ingestion by molluscs.
+The rate of bacterial die-off in the marine environment is usually expressed in T{90} values, which is the time required for the bacterial density to decrease by 90%.
 The T90 values are usually greater during daytime than night-time, primarily due to higher ultraviolet light irradiation during the day (Bellair et al. , 1977).
-Method In routine monitoring, enterococci in seawater are usually measured according to the membrane filtration (Standard Methods, 1989) or most probable number (MPN) techniques.
-Unit: Enterococci counts per 100 ml Impacts & Thresholds
+Method ng, enterococci in seawater are usually measured accor, 1989) or most probable number (MPN) techniques. ounts per 100 ml rding to the membrane filtration 1 Impacts & Thresholds